zdravkov/kendo-docs/api/wrappers/jsp/rangeSlider.md

 ### selectionEnd `float`

-The selection end value of the
+The selection end value of the RangeSlider.

 #### Example
     <kendo:rangeSlider selectionEnd="selectionEnd">